1–2 spots available for Q2 · Claim yours

 Ruby on Rails

 What it is.
 The original opinionated, full-stack framework.
-Convention-over-configuration philosophy that Laravel and Django both inherited.
+The convention-over-configuration philosophy that Laravel and Django both inherited.

 Pros:

-• Outstanding developer experience for polished SaaS products
+• Strong developer experience for polished SaaS products

-• Mature ecosystem for authentication, billing, admin, and background jobs
+• Mature options for authentication, billing, admin, and background jobs

 • Strong convention and discipline; large codebases stay maintainable